A Penrose-type inequality for static spacetimes: Introduction

-holds for each $\Sigma_{i}$.
-Furthermore, equality holds in \eqref{penrose} if and only if $(M^{n},g)$ is isometric to Schwarzschild space of mass $m$. \end{corollary} \begin{remark} When $(M^{n},g)$ is a complete Riemannian manifold, taking $\Sigma^{n-1}$ in \eqref{main_ineq} to be a geodesic sphere of arbitrarily small radius also yields the Riemannian positive mass theorem-- that is, $m \geq 0$ for a complete asymptotically flat static triple $(M^{n},g,V)$ under the TCC.
+holds for each horizon $\Sigma_{i}$, where $m$ is the mass of $(M^{n},g,V)$ defined in \eqref{mass_bound}.
+Furthermore, equality holds in \eqref{penrose} if and only if $I=1$ and $(M^{n},g)$ is isometric to Schwarzschild space of mass $m$. \end{corollary} \begin{remark} When $(M^{n},g)$ is a complete Riemannian manifold, taking $\Sigma^{n-1}$ in \eqref{main_ineq} to be a geodesic sphere of arbitrarily small radius also yields the Riemannian positive mass theorem-- that is, $m \geq 0$ for a complete asymptotically flat static triple $(M^{n},g,V)$ under the TCC.
 However, the asymptotic profile \eqref{V_decay} for $V$ also yields non-negative mass when $(M^{n},g)$ is complete via a maximum principle argument.
-As such, we only mention this property in passing. \end{remark} In general, the timelike convergence condition is not implied by the dominant energy condition, which is the energy condition commonly associated with the Penrose inequality, and thus this corollary reveals an interesting role played by the TCC in static general relativity.
-We also mention that Agostiniani-Mazzieri-Oronzio \cite{AMO20} proved a capacity version of \eqref{penrose} for certain asymptotically flat static triples $(M^{n},g,V)$ with multiple ends.
-The assumptions in \cite{AMO20} are equivalent to the TCC \eqref{dec} and the additional condition that $\widehat{Ric}(\partial_{\tau},\partial_{\tau}) \equiv 0$ in the corresponding spacetime $(L^{n+1},\widehat{g})$.
+Because of this, we only mention this property in passing. \end{remark} Agostiniani-Mazzieri \cite{AM15} proved \eqref{penrose} for asymptotically flat static vacuum triples, and Agostiniani-Mazzieri-Oronzio \cite{AMO20} later proved a capacity version of \eqref{penrose} for certain asymptotically flat static triples $(M^{n},g,V)$ with multiple ends.
+The assumptions in \cite{AMO20} are equivalent to the TCC \eqref{dec} and the additional condition that $\widehat{Ric}(\partial_{\tau},\partial_{\tau}) \equiv 0$ in the corresponding spacetime $(L^{n+1},\widehat{g})$, as well as the more standard decay order for the metric $g_{ij}$.

 The outline of the paper is as follows: in Section 2, we examine the geometric constraints that the timelike convergence condition imposes on the triple $(M^{n},g,V)$.
 Namely, the lapse function $V$ is sub-harmonic, and the $2$-tensor $P$ defined in \eqref{P} is non-negative definite.
-We then derive a Smarr-type formula for the ADM mass in terms of a flux integral of $V$.
+We then derive a Smarr-type formula for the mass in terms of a flux integral of $V$.

 Inequality \eqref{main_ineq} is proven using inverse mean curvature flow (IMCF).
 Given the results of Section 2, we show within an asymptotically flat static triple $(M^{n},g,V)$ satisfying the TCC that the quantity